-Under the terms of the Company Secretarial Agreement, Capita Registrars Limited is entitled to an annual fee of £50,000 (exclusive of VAT and disbursements).
+Under the terms of the Company Secretarial Agreement, Link Company Matters Limited (formerly known as Capita Registrars Limited) is entitled to an annual fee of £60,000 (exclusive of VAT and disbursements).
 All Secretary fees are included in other expenses on the Consolidated Statement of Comprehensive Income.